simphotonics/lazy_memo/README.md

    the generic class [`Lazy<T>`][Lazy].
 2. The constructor requires a callback, [`ObjectFactory`][ObjectFactory], that returns an  object of type `T`.
+   To prevent (inadvertent) modification of the cached variable it is advisable to have [`ObjectFactory`][ObjectFactory] return an immutable object.
+   For more info see the section [Lazy Collections](lazy-collections) below.

 3. To access the cached object, the lazy variable is called like a function (see example below).
 4. The optional parameter `updateCache` can be used to request an